Determination of atomic number density in MEMS vapor cells via single-pass absorption spectroscopy (SPAS): Absorption spectra at high power

 The intensity variation through each slice can be expressed as \cite{haupl2025modelling},

 where $\chi(I(z),\Delta, T)$ is the electric susceptibility, which mainly depends on the temperature (T) of the vapor cell, the detuning ($\Delta$) of the laser, and the local beam intensity ($I(z)$).
-This intensity dependence captures the saturation effects that become prominent at higher powers, allowing accurate modeling of the non-linear absorption process beyond the weak probe limit.
+This intensity dependence captures the saturation effects that become prominent at higher powers, allowing accurate modeling of the nonlinear absorption process beyond the weak-probe limit.\\

 The model accurately reproduces the spectral shape and depth at both power levels.
-At 10~$\mu$W ($\sim 0.2~I_{sat}$), the spectra exhibit the characteristic narrow linewidths expected in the weak probe regime, while at 100~$\mu$W ($\sim 2~I_{sat}$), reduced peak absorption depths are observed due to saturation effects.
+At 10~$\mu$W, the spectra exhibit the characteristic narrow linewidths expected in the weak-probe regime, whereas at 100~$\mu$W, reduced peak absorption depths are observed due to saturation effects.
 For our 100 mm cell length, we observed that the intensity loss through the cell remains relatively small, even at 100 $\mu$W power levels, resulting in minimal differences between the Beer-Lambert and iterative approaches.
 However, the iterative method becomes increasingly crucial for longer path lengths as cumulative intensity-dependent effects become more pronounced throughout the extended propagation distance.
-This iterative approach to absorption has also been reported in the literature, achieving results in agreement with 5\% with experiment~\cite{haupl2025modelling}.
+This iterative approach to absorption has also been reported in the literature, achieving results in agreement with 5\% with experiment~\cite{haupl2025modelling}.\\

 The strong agreement across different probe powers, from the linear weak-probe regime to the onset of saturation, confirms the reliability and versatility of our model.
-This validation supports its use for extracting accurate number density of alkali vapors and transition parameters beyond the weak probe regime.
+This validation supports its use for extracting accurate atomic number density of alkali vapors and transition parameters beyond the weak-probe regime.\\